Steps to Effective Project Cost Management

 To carry out this planning work, a dedicated tool will prove to be your ally.

-Stafiz is an all-in-one solution that includes a resource planning function.
+Stafiz is an all-in-one solution that includes resource scheduling functionality.

-This will help you to better estimate your needs and verify your resource capacities.
-You'll then be able to anticipate your recruitment plan and better dispatch your resources between your current and future projects.
+This can help you better estimate your needs and check your resource capacities.
+You can then anticipate your recruitment plan and can better distribute your resources between your current and future projects.

-Preparing a Cost Management Plan allows you to determine :
+Preparing a Cost Management Plan allows you to establish:

-- Type of project expenditure: direct, indirect, fixed, variable, production, material, labor costs, etc.
+- The type of project expenses: direct, indirect, fixed, variable, production costs, material costs, labor, etc.

-- Stakeholders in the project, who may have an impact on costs
+- Stakeholders within the project, who may have an impact on costs

-The budget is often different from the one foreseen at the start of the project.
-Anticipate unforeseen costs: leave a margin of 5 to 10%.
+The budget is often different from the one planned for the preparation of the project.
+Anticipate unexpected costs: keep a margin of 5 to 10%.

-Estimating project costs is not an exact science.
-That said, you can gather a certain amount of information and combine forecasting techniques to try to arrive at the most accurate figure.
+Estimating the costs of a project is not an exact science.
+That said, you can gather a certain amount of information and combine forecasting techniques to try to arrive at the most accurate one.

 -